PART 1 – ON-PAGE SEO TIPS FOR WORDPRESS

 My first draft of this post was nothing more than a title, a graphic, and 5 bullet points.
 Then I previewed the post.
 From there I simply wrote a paragraph or two under each bullet point, and then previewed the posts again.
 Then I styled each bullet point with a h1 header tag to separate the points, and added a picture to a few of the paragraphs to give the post more value.

 The reason this is an SEO strategy is because Google will see the post, and see your main header points, and will give them more value in the blog post.
 So if you use good keyword phrases that people are searching for, then you have a great chance of getting ranked well in Google.
-A good example of this strategy in action is this post here.

 These first 5 on-page SEO tricks are just the beginning.
 Click the link below to read the second part of this article where we focus on the most important part of the process.